merchantprotocol/documentation/docs/05_Magento_v1/10_Advanced_Pricing/03_Currency.md

 ### Tier Price

-Tier price can be applied either for each currency individually or for all currencies in base monetary unit.
+Tier pricing can be applied either for each currency individually or for all currencies in the base monetary unit.

 In administrator panel: Catalog -> Manage Products -> Edit Product -> Prices -> Tier Price.